radcamp/radcamp.github.io/NYC2018/07_momi2_API.md

 ![png](07_momi2_API_files/07_momi2_API_00_Notebook23.png)

 # **momi2** Analyses
-Create a new notebook inside your `/home/<username>/ipyrad-workshop/` directory called `anolis-momi2.ipynb` (refer to the [jupyter notebook configuration page](Jupyter_Notebook_Setup.md) for a refresher on connecting to the notebook server). **The rest of the materials in this part of the workshop assume you are running all code in cells of a jupyter notebook** that is running on the USP cluster.
+Create a new notebook inside your `~/ipyrad-workshop/` directory called `anolis-momi2.ipynb` (refer to the [jupyter notebook configuration page](Jupyter_Notebook_Setup.md) for a refresher on connecting to the notebook server). **The rest of the materials in this part of the workshop assume you are running all code in cells of a jupyter notebook** that is running on the cluster.

 * [Constructing and plotting a simple model](#constructing-and-plotting-a-simple-model)
 * [Preparing real data for analysis](#preparing-real-data-for-analysis)